Craig McKinley (physician): Legal troubles

 In April 2009, McKinley was arrested in North Bay, Ontario on assault charges.

 In September 2010 McKinley pleaded guilty to a criminal charge of drunk driving in Parry Sound, Ontario, on November 12, 2008.
 On April 8, 2009, McKinley was arrested in North Bay by detectives in the Investigative Section of the North Bay Police Service.
 He was charged with eight counts of assault, criminal harassment and uttering threats.
 On August 4, 2010, McKinley failed to stop for police on the highway between Parry Sound and Sudbury, Ontario.
 The Ontario Provincial Police called off their pursuit when McKinley, driving a Porsche, reached a speed of over 200 km/hour.
 He was arrested several hours later and spent three days in custody.
 McKinley pleaded guilty to a provincial offence for this incident in September 2010, at the same time he pleaded guilty to drunk driving, and agreed to pay nearly $10,000 in fines and a charitable donation.
 He was also placed on probation for a year.

 From August 20, 2010, to April 13, 2011, McKinley was suspended from practicing medicine by an executive committee with the College of Physicians and Surgeons of Ontario.
 During this period McKinley, who was experiencing problems with alcohol, received treatment at the Homewood Health Centre in Guelph, Ontario, which specializes in addiction treatment.
 In January 2011, McKinley was arrested for violating a bail condition and obstructing justice by attempting to dissuade a witness from giving evidence.
 He later admitted to sending the witness two e-mails on January 8, 2011, threatening her with a public mischief charge and suggesting he would endanger her job by complaining to the organization overseeing her profession.
 He also urged her to make the Crown's office withdraw a complaint against him.
 However, the same month McKinley's assault charges were stayed by Superior Court Justice Paul Rivard because the district Crown's office had prejudiced his right to a fair trial.
 The Crown's office could not show it had responded to seven written requests from McKinley's lawyer to disclose evidence on the assault charges.

 In May 2011 he was placed on probation for obstructing justice.
 He also lost his hospital privileges in Ontario.

 Craig McKinley died suddenly by suicide on February 18, 2013.

 Family

 Craig McKinley was the son of Joseph Garland McKinley and Carol Ann Hartlen.
-McKinley was the brother of Michelle Dana McClare and James Andrew McKinley.
+McKinley was the brother of Michele Dana McClare and James Andrew McKinley.
 He had two daughters with spouse Susan Hegge, Samantha Donna-Anne McKinley and Jessica Doris-Jean McKinley.